vmware-archive/declarative-cluster-management/README.md

 ### Pre-requisites for use

 1. We build the repository using JDK 12.
-Please file a Pull Request if you'd like the artifacts to be built for an older JDK.
+Please file an [issue](https://github.com/vmware/declarative-cluster-management/) if you'd like the artifacts to be built for an older JDK.

 2. We test regularly on OSX and Ubuntu 18.04.